nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2021-12-15-How-to-install-GTX-1060-on-Fedora.md

 ---
 layout: post
-title: "How to install GTX 1060 on Fedora"
+title: "How to install GTX 1060 on Fedora with Secure Boot enabled?"
 date: 2021-12-15 14:55:51
 tags:
 - Linux